memfault/interrupt/_drafts/unittests-cpputest.md

   more**[^1].
 - The first instinct when starting a new software module is to write a chunk of code and **test on hardware**.
-- Testing a majority of the firmware before pushing to master is **incomprehensible**.

 {:.no_toc}